sisinflab/SEMAUTO/README.md

 # SEMAUTO
-A Java framework to build semantics-aware autoencoder neural network from a knowledge-graph.
+A Java framework to build semantics-aware autoencoder neural networks from a knowledge-graph.

-In this paper, we
+SEMAUTO allows the user to exploit the semantic information encoded in a knowledge graph to build connections between units in the hidden layers of a Neural Network, thus mimicking the the topology of the knowledge graph.
+As a resutl we have a Neural Network which is not fully-connected and, at the same time, we have an explciti semantics (that of the knowledge graph) attached to the nodes of the hidden layer.
+This also leads to an explicit identification of the semantics of the "latent" factors represented by the nodes of the hidden layers.

-instigate how to exploit the semantic information encoded in a knowledge graph to build connections between units in a Neural Network, thus leading to a new method, SEM-AUTO, to extract and weight semantic features that can eventually be used to build a recommender system.
+SEMAUTO has been orignally conceived to build knowledge-aware recommender systems exploiting the information available in Linked Data datasets such as DBpedia.
+Hence, it exposes methods to model a user profile based on a model trained via user ratings and then it computes recommendations.

 ## Quickstart

 ### Configuration

-Edit props.txt and write the desired chains of properties to fetch from the graph.
+Edit props.txt and write the desired chains of properties to fetch from the knolwedge graph.

 Edit config.properties to setup the neural network configuration.